niks3089/tech-blog/content/posts/using-unikernels-in-solana.md

 }
 ```

+### Some Challenges with JIT Compilation

+Just-In-Time (JIT) compilation is a powerful technique used to optimize code at runtime, but it comes with several challenges

+#### 1. Startup Performance Impact
+- **Compilation Overhead**: JIT compilers compile code at runtime, which can cause delays during the initial execution of a program, leading to slower startup times compared to ahead-of-time (AOT) compiled code.
+- **Warm-up Time**: The code may run slower initially until the JIT compiler has had time to optimize it.
+During this "warm-up" period, performance can be less predictable.

+#### 2. Memory Usage
+- **Increased Memory Footprint**: JIT compilation requires memory for storing both the JIT compiler itself and the generated machine code.
+This can lead to higher memory consumption compared to AOT compilation, where the machine code is generated once and reused.
+- **Garbage Collection Interactions**: JIT compilers often run in environments with garbage collection, which can add additional pressure on memory management systems, potentially leading to performance bottlenecks.

+#### 3. Unpredictable Performance
+- **Unpredictable Latency**: Because JIT compilation happens at runtime, the performance can be unpredictable.
+For instance, a critical section of code might be interrupted by a JIT compilation process, causing a sudden increase in execution time.
+- **Variable Optimization Levels**: The level of optimization applied by a JIT compiler can vary depending on runtime conditions, leading to inconsistent performance across different runs or environments.

+#### 4. Code Size Inflation
+- **Code Bloat**: JIT compilers might generate more machine code than necessary due to conservative optimization strategies or the need to handle various edge cases.
+This can lead to code bloat and increased cache pressure.

+With above limitation in mind, lets dive in.

 ### A Hypothetical Solana Unikernel

 Is there a Rust based Unikernel?
 Yes, there's [hermit](https://github.com/hermit-os/hermit-rs).
 Now, imagine a scenario where Solana programs are not just compiled as eBPF bytecode to be executed in the Sealevel runtime, but instead are packaged as unikernels.
 How would this look?